Buenos Aires Argentina Guide

-Un Altra Volta
+Un Altra Volta Ice Cream

 Cuarto Kilo of Gelato from Un Altra Volta in Recoleta

-The entrance to Un Altra Volta, RecoletaIn a couple of recent blog posts, about the Banchero Pizzeria and Caminito street, both in the ‘Italian’ barrio of La Boca, I have probably bored you all to death with veritable essays regarding the huge amounts of Italian immigration into Argentina around the turn of the 20th century.
-Of course, they brought with them Pizza and Pasta, two staples of both the diets of Italy and Buenos Aires, but also Ice Cream, or Gelato (the version more common in Italy), the third prong of the proud Italian food triumvirate.
+In related articles reviewing Banchero Pizzeria and Caminito street, both in the ‘Italian’ barrio of La Boca, you can read more in depth history regarding the huge amounts of Italian immigration into Argentina around the turn of the 20th century.
+Of course, they brought with them pizza and pasta, two staples of both the diets of Italy and Buenos Aires, but also ice cream, or gelato (the version more common in Italy), the third prong of the proud Italian food triumvirate.

 “…the nutshell difference between gelato and ice cream…?
 Gelato has no air whipped into it, even top of the line premium ice creams have some, and lower quality ones have lots.
 Gelato does not generally contain cream, it uses whole milk, and contains more eggs.
 This results in a treat that is lower in fat (generally 3-6% versus ice cream’s 11-15%) but denser in texture, more intensity of flavor, and it’s served at a slightly warmer temperature to make it soft enough to scoop, yet, because of the egg versus cream thing, it doesn’t tend to drip all over as quickly.”